The Lost Heroes of the Golden Age

 Stargirl leads the rebellion of the lost children of the Golden Age.
 From Stargirl: The Lost Children #3 (Mar.
 2023); by Geoff Johns and Todd Nauck.

-The Time Masters intended to return them to their homes, but they were attacked by the Childminder, who swooped in to steal them all.
+At the conclusion of Flashpoint Beyond #6 (Dec.
+2022), we learned that the Time Masters had once rescued 13 individuals who had been plucked out of the timeline (but the characters were not depicted).
+The Time Masters intended to return them to their homes, but they were attacked by the a being called the Childminder, who swooped in to steal them all for her master.

-One of the few surviving sidekicks of the Golden Age, Dan Dunbar aka Dyna-Mite, spent his life trying to track them down.
-He was captured as well, but Stargirl and Red Arrow found his research and tracked the lost children down.
+One of the few surviving sidekicks of the Golden Age, Dan Dunbar aka Dyna-Mite, remembered these children and spent his life trying to track them down.
+After was captured as well, Stargirl (Courtney Whitmore) and Red Arrow (Emiko Queen) found his research and tracked the lost children down.

 The Lost Children of the Golden Age